 User Set

-The User sets its Warning Thresholds and ADTs for the number of Service Request / Signed Pre-Commands the User is entitled to send in its User Role and the period of time for monitoring these thresholds.
+The User sets its Warning Thresholds and ADTs for the number of SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands the User is entitled to send in its User Role and the period of time for monitoring these thresholds.
 The setting of Warning Thresholds is optional.

 If the User wishes to submit a Fast-Track Notification, it contacts the DCC before raising a DCC Service Management Service Request (SMSR) to explain why the Notification will be a Fast-Track Notification.